porterjamesj/website/content/blog/fun-with-emacs.md

 make it useful for learning about closures.
 First let's talk about closures in more reasonable languages.

-What do the the following code snippets do?
+What do the following code snippets do?

 Python: